domin-mnd/portfolio/README.md

   </tbody>
 </table>

-> Note: If you wish to help translate the portfolio to your language, please join the [Crowdin project](https://crowdin.com/project/domins-portfolio).
+> **Note**: If you wish to help translate the portfolio to your language, please join the [Crowdin project](https://crowdin.com/project/domins-portfolio).

 ## License